 Factors Responsible For The Increase In Carbon Dioxide

 At this point, you may be wondering why carbon dioxide has been building up at such an alarming rate over the last century.

 Carbon dioxide (CO₂) gets naturally produced through processes like human/animal respiration and volcanic eruptions.

 Human activity, however, is the biggest contributor to the increased production of CO₂.
 This includes activities like deforestation, but especially the burning of fossil fuels (wood, coal, oil, and petroleum used in the transport industry, as well as heavy industries).

-By looking at how it directly affects individual components of weather/climate, you will be able to get a clear and realistic view of the widespread impact raised levels of carbon dioxide have, and how all these different components fit together to create global a crisis.
+By looking at how it directly affects individual components of weather/climate, you will be able to get a clear and realistic view of the widespread impact raised levels of carbon dioxide have and how all these different components fit together to create a global crisis.

 a) Carbon Dioxide And Global Warming